Table of Contents

 Here some of you would be wondering why you would require treats when you are looking to trim or clip the nails of your pup.
 Well, clipping the dog’s nail can be a very irritating thing for him at times, just to make sure that he has a pleasant experience while you clip his nails.
 You can offer him a treat or two in between.

 You should have a styptic or a clotting powder when you are clipping the dog’s nails as a safety precaution.
-You might accidently cut the nails a bit more than what actually is required, and bleeding may start.
+You might accidentally cut the nails a bit more than what actually is required, and bleeding may start.
 You must always be ready for such a situation.
 Better yet – prevent it from even occurring!
-Having a clotting powder along side you when you start clipping is a worthwhile idea.
+Having a clotting powder alongside you when you start clipping is a worthwhile idea.

 How to Use the Clippers

 Now when you have collected all the right nail tools, it is highly important that you know how to use these tools in an intended manner.
 Using the nail clippers can be intimidating if you are using them for the first time.
 As a rule of thumb, check the clippers first before using them to make sure the blades are working properly.
 Whatever the style of the clipper, make sure that you have a firm grip on it.
 Always use your fingers to separate the toes of the pup – making things easier for him.

 How To Clip Dog Nails When Dog Is Scared?